artem-malko/react-ssr-template/README.md

-# React application with Server Side Rendering
+# React application with Streaming Server Side Rendering

 Simple template for a website with SSR (with streams) and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions 🔥🔥🔥